Cynthia Belliveau

-Cynthia Belliveau (born February 18, 1963) is a Canadian actress.
+Cynthia Belliveau (born February 18, 1963) is a Canadian former actress.
 She is best known for her television roles as Terri Morgan in E.N.G., Honey Bailey in Wind at My Back and Dori Lowe in Caitlin's Way.
 She was a Gemini Award nominee for Canadian Screen Award for Best Actress in a Continuing Leading Dramatic Role at the 12th Gemini Awards in 1998 for Wind at My Back.

 She retired from acting in 2002 after having relocated to Los Angeles, California to pursue a career in interior design.
 She also opened an antique store.

-Early Life
+Early life

 Originally from Stratford, Ontario, Belliveau was a Miss Teen Canada contestant in 1982 and a Miss Canada contestant in 1983, and worked as a reporter for CKCO-TV in Kitchener, prior to her career as an actress.
 She was educated at the University of Waterloo.